Collybistin: Isoforms

-The gene ARHGEF9 (aka ARHDH) codes for Collybistin.
 There are currently 3 known isoforms of Collybistin.
 Each isoform is similar in that they contain a RhoGEF binding (DH) domain, and a pleckstrin homology (PH) domain.
 Where they differ is at the N-terminus in both sequence and whether or not a Src-homology (SH3) domain will be present.
+The SH3 group, which is responsible for the inhibition of protein activity, is connected to the N-Terminus of Collybistin.
+However, the isoform connected to the SH3- part of this terminus are constantly active and continuously signal to other proteins.
+This region is able to cluster gephrin without being instructed to do so by neurotransmitters or other proteins.
+The next isoform to discuss for Collybistin is connected to the SH3+ end of the N-Terminus.
+This isoform will remain folded until it is required for clustering.
+Similarly, the last isoform also remains folded until neuroligin-2 or neuroligin-4 bind to the protein.
 They also differ in the C-terminus sequence.
 The isoforms are referred to as CB1, CB2, and CB3.
 These three forms have been identified in rats, while only CB3 has been identified in humans and is referred to as hPEM2.